MetOffice/simulation-systems/source/WorkingPractices/pull_requests.rst

 branch created from ``stable``.
 Therefore it will need to be updated to match the latest changes from ``main`` when a pull request is open.
 Github provides functionality to do this in the browser, with the ability to fix merge conflicts.
 Alternatively, you can do this from a terminal using git.
+For more details see :ref:`updating a branch <updating_branch>`.

 .. important::